Daddy Yankke

 Key tracks

-Gasolina — This explosive single became a worldwide anthem, breaking reggaeton into international pop charts and defining the genre's signature party energy.
+Gasolina — This explosive single from "Barrio Fino" became a worldwide anthem, breaking reggaeton into mainstream global charts and defining the genre's sound for a new era.